-- Article 222-6 (1) When filing a request to revoke the suspended execution of the sentence under the provisions of Article 26-2, item (ii) or Article 27-5, item (ii) of the Penal Code, the public prosecutor must submit a transcript of the written request to the court at the same time that they file the request. - (2) When the court receives the transcript set forth in the preceding paragraph, it must, without delay, serve the transcript on the person who was given the suspended sentence.
+- Article 222-6 (1) When filing a request to revoke the suspended execution of the sentence under the provisions of Article 26-2, item (ii) of the Penal Code, the public prosecutor must submit a transcript of the written request to the court at the same time that they file the request. - (2) When the court receives the transcript set forth in the preceding paragraph, it must, without delay, serve the transcript on the person who was given the suspended sentence.